EmmyLua/Emmy-love-api/README.md

 ## Other LÖVE versions

-When you want to change the LÖVE version you use, just delete the `api` folder from your project, and redo the steps above for the appropriate version of the API.
+When you want to change the LÖVE version you use, just delete everything under the `api` folder, and redo the steps above for the appropriate version of the API.

 ## Example workflow (Linux)